judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-02-21-why-travel-while-young.markdown

 ---
 title:			Why Travel While Young?
+description:	Learn why travel at a young age is a critical foundation for developing skill, independence, and for ensuring a prosperous life.
 categories:		lifestyle
 tags:
   - lifestyle
   - whileyoung
-excerpt:		Learn why travel at a young age is a critical foundation for developing skill, independence, and for ensuring a prosperous life.
 image:			/assets/images/2016/01/adventure-2-e1463677777821.jpeg
 ---